 The Hitachi RB24EAP is 2 stroke, gas powered leaf blower with an auto return stop switch.
 The 23.99cc engine delivers 421 cubic feet of air per minute at a velocity of 170mph.
-Due to its high capability it suitable for big blowing jobs such as clearing autumn leaves.
+Due to its high capability, it is suitable for big blowing jobs such as clearing autumn leaves.

 The two-finger throttle lever and its weight of 8.6lbs make it simple to operate.
 Although it’s a gasoline-powered leaf blower, it features the PureFire low emission construction.
 Thus it’s comfortable and safe to use owing to the low fumes emitted.
 It even meets the CARB Tier III compliant for California use.

-Its design incorporates the purge primer thus it provides quick trigger response
+Its design incorporates the purge primer thus it provides a quick trigger response

 - Quick and simple to start owing to the purge primer design